2014 Annual Report

-In 2013, we had a record-setting year, raising approximately $46 million to support our care, advocacy, research and education efforts, providing the very best for kids and families.
-Below are just a few of the milestones reached and recognition earned through your generous support.
+In 2014, our community helped us raise approximately $36 million to support our care, advocacy, research and education efforts, providing the very best for kids and families.
+Below are some of the milestones achieved and recognitions received with your generous support: